DataMa-Solutions/docs/core_app/new/compare/interface/bridge.md

 <br>

 The bridge focuses on one KPI at a time.
-It shows the impact that each dimension has on the value of the KPI (whilst on the main waterfall the impact is on the overall KPI)
+It shows the impact that each dimension has on the value of the KPI (whilst on the main waterfall the impact is on the overall KPI).

 <br>